Lowe's® Severe Weather® Treated Wood with Ecolife®

 IBC and IRC Building Code Compliant, Ecolife Stabilized Weather-Resistant Wood is AWPA standardized and building-code approved (Use Categories U1, UC3B) for above-ground applications such as decks, fencing, wood framing and similar projects.
 (Not intended for contact with soil).

 The Prescriptive Residential Deck Construction Guide includes guidance compiled by the American Wood Council (AWC) on provisions of the International Residential Code (IRC) pertaining to single level residential wood deck construction.
-To ensure that you always have the latest version of the document, click on the highlighted text above to review the most current on the AWC’s website.
-This document is subject to updates and revisions.
+To ensure that you always have the latest version of the document, please check their website.